 A safeguard against becoming obsessed with spiritual contact was put in place by restricting group meetings to no more than two or three a week, with no more than two hours duration for each one.

 The Fox sisters popularized the use of typtology that evoked spirits to rap once or twice for yes or no questions.
 The tipping of tables, achieved by lifting up one side then allowing the table to fall back onto its legs several times, was another method, often hoaxed by mediums.

-- Spirit trumpets - During the peak of the Spiritualism Movement some of these tools included "spirit trumpets."
+During the peak of the Spiritualism movement some of these tools included spirit trumpets.
 The spirit trumpet was a "speak tube" shaped like a horn.
 It was used to supposedly amplify the spirit's whipsers.

-- Séance tables - These were special lightweight tables, which were said to rotate, float or levitate when spirits were present.
+These were special lightweight tables, which were said to rotate, float, or levitate when spirits were present.
 Being lightweight meant that hoaxers could easily manipulate the table as desired.

 Other Medium Tools Survive Scrutiny

 Some tools from the Victorian era were not used for trickery, and these have proven to be useful even today.

 The spirit board or Ouija board is often a favorite medium tool.
 The medium is usually the one who asks the questions that the participants wish answered.
 The participants place their fingertips lightly onto the planchette.
 The spirit then uses their energy to move the planchette about the board to either spell out words or answer yes or no questions.

 A pendulum can be used with a variety of pendulum charts in a séance, such as placing a photo of the deceased person in the clear window section.
 This chart has letters, numbers and a yes or no option.
 The pendulum is then guided by the spirit contacted through the medium to respond using the chart.